 “As an industry, we have to get our acts together to make sure that we work collaboratively with retailers and provide solutions, not products.
 And that means having a better understanding of the retailer challenges and making sure we become trusted partners—technology enablers and integrators.”

 Simon Edgar, senior director for product development at Checkpoint Systems, shares Martin’s view.
 He said, “The CCTV industry is changing from reactive product provider to proactive solution.
 This has come about more with the move from analogue to IP, which has enabled a wider application of the technology.
 It is not about reacting to a crime after the event, but a means of observing behavioral analytics and even facial recognition.

 “We are now in a world of convergence and network integration allowing different technologies to talk to each other both in the retail space itself and in the security arena.
 We are currently doing some work with technology and guarding companies to deploy personnel more effectively in real time.
 This is a game changer in terms of reducing costs.”

 “Security grew as a grudge purchase, and this was further compounded by the unbelievable silo mentality of the industry.
 Now this is opening up.
-It is no longer just the security business that is interested in the camera, but on today’s high street, we are looking at five or six departments that are video-analysis driven.
+It is no longer just the security business that is interested in the camera.
+[Now] we are looking at five or six departments that are video-analysis driven.
 They are looking at how many people come into the store and where they roam, all of which can be controlled through a handful of cameras, which is more aesthetically pleasing.